Brigid Brophy: Biography

-At a party Brophy met art historian Michael Levey (afterwards Director of the British National Gallery, 1973–87, and knighted in 1981) and they married in 1954.
+At a party, Brophy met art historian Michael Levey (afterwards Director of the National Gallery 1973–87, and knighted in 1981), and they married in 1954.
 They had one daughter, Katharine (Kate) Levey, in 1957.
-Brophy and Levey rejected sexual orthodoxy and each partner was free to enjoy outside relationships; this unconventional set-up was extremely happy.
-For some years Brophy had a complex amorous liaison with Iris Murdoch, and later a stable love partnership with writer Maureen Duffy.
-When that was suddenly ended by Duffy in 1979, Brophy suffered an severe emotional crisis which she believed played a part in her developing difficulty in walking.
-It was some time before her symptoms were diagnosed as late-onset multiple sclerosis: Brophy was then in her fifties.
-In 1987 Levey resigned from his demanding role as Director of the National Gallery in order to better care for Brophy.
-Brophy had always been a punctilious correspondent and an indefatigable worker; she continued to write even while crippled and bedridden.
-However, suffering increasing debilitation and needing full-time care, Brophy unwillingly left London in 1991.
+Brophy and Levey rejected sexual orthodoxy and each partner was free to enjoy outside relationships; this unconventional set-up was happy.
+For some years, Brophy had a complex amorous liaison with Iris Murdoch, and later a stable love partnership with writer Maureen Duffy.
+When that was suddenly ended by Duffy in 1979, Brophy had a severe emotional crisis, which she believed played a part in her developing difficulty in walking.
+It was some time before her symptoms were diagnosed as late-onset multiple sclerosis: Brophy was then in her 50s.

+In 1987, Levey resigned from his demanding role as Director of the National Gallery in order to better care for Brophy.
+Brophy had always been a punctilious correspondent and an indefatigable worker; she continued to write even while her mobility declined.
+However, following increasing debilitation and needing full-time care, Brophy unwillingly left London in 1991.
 She was cared for in a nursing home in Lincolnshire, in the town to which her husband and daughter had moved.
 Levey devoted each afternoon to visiting his wife until she died, aged 66, in 1995.

 Fiction

-In 1953, when she was in her early twenties, Brophy became a published author with the issue of her volume of short stories, The Crown Princess, (1953).
+In 1953, when she was in her early twenties, Brophy became a published author with the issue of her volume of short stories, The Crown Princess.
 It was critically admired, yet she subsequently disowned the book.
-In the same year, the first of her seven novels, Hackenfeller's Ape, (1953) appeared.
-Poignantly, the stimulus for the novel was Brophy's living within earshot of the roar of caged lions in London Zoo; from childhood Brophy had been sympathetic to the plight of non-human animals.
-The plot involves the plan to send a captive ape into space as a scientific experiment and the attempt to foil such an abhorrent event.
+In the same year, the first of her seven novels, Hackenfeller's Ape, appeared.
+The stimulus for the novel was Brophy's living within earshot of the roar of caged lions in London Zoo; from childhood Brophy had been sympathetic to the plight of non-human animals.
+The plot involves the plan to send a captive ape into space as a scientific experiment and the attempt to foil this plan.
 Hackenfeller's Ape was commended for its originality, and was awarded first prize for a debut novel at the Cheltenham Literary Festival; the attendant publicity established Brophy as a novelist.
 She continued, however, to publish short stories.

-It is notable that Brophy's fictional works defy categorisation; each is freshly-minted, yet Brophy's unique tenor is always discernible.